fmbot-discord/docs/docs/commands/albums.md

     `.album Ventura Anderson .Paak`

 !!! info ""
-    Want this command to also show the date you first listened to an album? <a href="/supporter/">Get .fmbot supporter here.</a>
+    Want this command to also show the date you discovered an album? <a href="/supporter/">Get .fmbot supporter here.</a>

 ---

 ### .albumplays (`.abp`)

-Shows you your plays for the album you're currently listening to or searching for.
+Shows you your playcount for the album you're currently listening to or searching for.

 Options: